 Before I get into how fasting has benefited me, I should also mention that fasting isn’t for everyone.
-Throughout all my research over the years now, and despite the long list of possible health benefits associated with fasting, it may not be right for everyone, for instance, if you suffer from diabetes or low blood sugar, fasting can lead to spikes and crashes in your blood sugar levels, which could be dangerous.
-Also if you are young or old then I have read where it’s not recommended.
+Throughout my research over the years, fasting may not be right for everyone despite the long list of possible health benefits associated with it.
+For instance, if you suffer from diabetes or low blood sugar, fasting can lead to spikes and crashes in your blood sugar levels, which could be dangerous.
+I have also read that it’s not recommended if you are young or old.
 If you decide to try fasting, be sure to stay well-hydrated and eat healthy during your eating periods to maximize the potential health benefits.
-Additionally, if fasting for longer periods, try to minimize intense physical activity, and get plenty of rest.
-Trust me, I have experienced the side effects of not following these guidelines, its not fun.
+Additionally, if you are fasting for longer periods, try to minimize intense physical activity, and get plenty of rest.
+Trust me, I have experienced the side effects of not following these guidelines and it’s not fun.

 Cleanse the gut

 I’ve always had gut issues from an early age.
-If I was to drink chocolate or strawberry milk or eat spicy food I would need to go to the bathroom not too long after but never thought anything of it.
+If I was to drink chocolate or strawberry milk or eat spicy food, I would need to go to the bathroom not too long after.
 Actually, if I was to drink an iced coffee, wow, I would need to run to the bathroom straight away.
-I also used to have really bad stinky farts, this is all related and I never realised this until later in life that it was the combination of spicy foods, coffee, or milk that would set me off.
-For many years I would be on the road having “coffee meetings” and I guess my body built up some resistance as it was only until the end of 2015 I was having 5-7 coffee meetings a day and then I ended up needing to go see a naturopath to get tested on what was causing all my gut issues.
-It then would come to light that I was actually lactose intolerant and when mixing both caffeine and milk together it would surely set me off.
-On top of this, I found that if I consumed anything that would release endorphins, including spicy food, would put me into the “runners high” state which meant I needed to find a bathroom and quickly!
+I also used to have really bad, stinky farts.
+These are all related.
+I never realised this until later in life that it was the combination of spicy foods, coffee, or milk that would set me off.
+For many years, I would be on the road having “coffee meetings” 5-7 times a day and I guess my body has built some resistance as it was only until the end of 2015 that I had to have all these meetings in a day.
+I ended up needing to see a naturopath to get tested on what was causing all my gut issues.
+It came to light that I was actually lactose intolerant and when mixing caffeine and milk together, it would surely set me off.
+On top of this, I found that if I consume anything that would release endorphins such as spicy food, would put me into the “runners high” state which means I need to find a bathroom quickly!
 Amazing feeling but not so good for the bathroom habits.

-I quit caffeine and switched to decaf coffee only to realise 6 months later that decaf is actually really bad for you as its full of chemicals so I quit coffee completely on July 1st 2016.
-Since then I have become addicted to tea but it doesn’t seem to affect me but maybe that’s cause I drink it straight, black, no milk.
-Either way my gut is so much better than it was when I was on the coffee every day.
+I quit caffeine and switched to decaf coffee only to realise 6 months later that decaf is actually really bad for you as it’s full of chemicals so I quit coffee completely on July 1st 2016.
+Since then, I have become addicted to tea but it doesn’t seem to affect me but maybe that’s cause I drink it straight, black, no milk.
+Either way my gut is so much better than it was when I was having my coffee meetings.

 Alcohol still affects me.
-If I drink any type of alcohol and then get up the next morning to go for a run, I will need to ensure there is a bathroom en-route as I know between the 5k-10k mark I will need to have a stop off.
-I still remember when training for the marathon back in 2015 I quit booze for 6 weeks just to ensure I didn’t have to stop off during the race.
+If I drink any type of alcohol and get up the next morning for a run, I will need to ensure there is a bathroom en-route as I know I will need to have a stop off between the 5k-10k mark.
+Back in 2015, I had to quit booze for 6 weeks during marathon training just to ensure I didn’t have to stop off during the race.
 I never really put 2 and 2 together back then re my gut health.

-I have also always noticed that if I eat the wrong foods, like spicy food as I love it, my body wants to shutdown to process this, I get very tired and just want to lie down.
+I have also always noticed that if I eat the wrong foods, like spicy food as I love it, my body wants to shutdown to process this.
+I get very tired and just want to lie down.
 It’s always the case right, you can’t have what you want.
 A healthy gut means you shouldn’t feel tied or want to lie down for up to 3 hours past your meal.
-For years I would get tired quite often an even remembering the lunchtime nap would be very common in the workplace.
-This can’t be normal I thought to myself and only after years of just dealing with it, I thought I better look into how to solve this problem.
-If you look up how to solve this issue, these are the 7 suggestions, as you can see a lot of what I had experienced tick these boxes, so I knew I had to change something.
+For years, I would get tired quite often and even remember the lunchtime nap to be very common in the workplace.
+This can’t be normal, I thought to myself and only after years of just dealing with it, I thought I better look into how to fix this problem.
+If you look up on how to solve this issue, these are the 7 suggestions, as you can see a lot of what I had experienced tick these boxes, so I knew I had to change something.